 Buyers should communicate to prospective suppliers when they will post bid awards.

 Buyers should outline the length and terms of the contract and cancellation policy.

 Evaluate major factors to mitigate risk

-The supply chain for physical screening services presents an overall low risk to buyers and suppliers in the market.
-As a result, disruption or discontinuity of services is unlikely.
-The little risk that does exist in the supply chain stems from suppliers’ heavy reliance on the recruitment of skilled physicians,...
+The supply chain for physical screening services presents an overall moderate level of risk to buyers and suppliers in the market.
+As a result, disruption or discontinuity of services is somewhat likely.
+Due to the coronavirus pandemic, there has been a worldwide shortage of certain medical supplies that...
 Subscribe to learn more.